TV series review: The Out-Laws / Clan (2012)

 The five Goethals sisters are very close since their parents passed away when they were still quite young and Eva, the oldest one, had to step up and be mother to her sisters.
 Jean-Claude has basically come between the mild-natured Goedele and her fiery sisters.

 We go back and forth in time over the past year to unravel the story of Jean-Claude’s death, and the many reasons for wanting him dead.
 Everyone has a reason to kill him, because “the Prick”, was a complete asshole to everyone.
 By the end you as a viewer pretty much want to pick up a weapon of choice and help them!
-There are times I thought “surely he can’t have done anything worse than this” … and then was proven oh so very wrong.
+There are times when I thought “surely he can’t have done anything worse than this” … and then I was proven oh so very wrong.
 You think murdering an innocent kitten is as bad as it can possibly get?
-Yeah, it’s not.
+Yeahhhh, it’s not.

 I came across this series on More4, as part of Walter Presents, and started watching because it’s in Flemish and I’m trying to learn Dutch on Duolingo.
 I was hooked straight away, because it’s a great show!
 It’s darkly funny, and there’s a bit of crime drama and suspense mixed with romance.
-(Also: where have Geert Van Rampelberg and Maaike Neuville been all my life?
-Okay, Belgium, obvs.
-Why don’t we get to see more Belgian things here?
-See, this is why I love Walter Presents, because you get to see stuff from other European countries!)

 If you’re in the UK I thoroughly recommend The Out-Laws, or Clan as it’s called in Belgium.
-Put aside some time and watch it online on All 4!
+Put aside some time and

 The series has been so well received that the Americans have bought the rights to make their own version.
 I’m sceptical, obviously, but still plan on watching it for comparison if it makes it back across the pond.